-- Agriculture and Food Security: including support responding to assessed need for agricultural inputs such as seeds, tools, fodder, as well as agriculture-related training and/or home gardens. - Livelihoods: including support for community-level savings and lending groups (but not to include capitalization or recapitalization of savings groups) and restoration of livelihoods whether on-farm, off-farm, or non-farm. - Water, Sanitation, and Hygiene (WASH): including support for hygiene promotion, environmental health (such as solid waste management, drainage, and vector control), and sanitation programming. - Coordination and Capacity Building Support: including support to clusters, working groups or other sub-cluster entities that are relevant to support a more effective and coordinated food security response to the specific shock, as well as capacity building efforts to ensure effective and efficient food assistance delivery (e.g., food security and livelihoods cluster, nutrition cluster, logistics cluster). - Efforts to strengthen gender equity, empower youth, or improve cohesion: including support to linkage promotion and dispute resolution mechanisms between identity groups when such factors can be clearly linked to improved food security.

-• Disaster Risk Reduction: including activities that strengthen people's capacity to anticipate, cope with, and recover from future shocks and stresses and that aim to address the underlying causes of disaster, such as lack of knowledge, unplanned urbanization, and environmental degradation, particularly when activities can be directly linked to improved food security.
+- Agriculture: Including agricultural training, capacity strengthening, rebuilding of agricultural assets.
+Interventions may include provision of approved agricultural commodities such as seeds, tools, and fodder, with appropriate procurement plans for safety and quality monitoring, following ADS and OFDA guidelines.
+Specific activities related to irrigation, gardening, livestock, or fisheries production and post-harvest handling will be considered. - Livelihoods: including support for community-level savings and lending groups (but not to include capitalization or recapitalization of savings groups) and restoration of livelihoods whether on-farm, off-farm, or non-farm. - Water, Sanitation, and Hygiene (WASH): including support for water supply hygiene promotion, environmental health (such as solid waste management, drainage, and vector control), and sanitation programming. - Coordination and Capacity Building Support: including support to clusters, working groups or other sub-cluster entities that are relevant to support a more effective and coordinated food security response to the specific shock, as well as capacity building efforts to ensure effective and efficient food assistance delivery (e.g., food security and livelihoods cluster, nutrition cluster, logistics cluster). - Efforts to strengthen gender equity, empower youth, or improve cohesion: including support to linkage promotion and dispute resolution mechanisms between identity groups when such factors can be clearly linked to improved food security. - Disaster Risk Reduction: including activities that strengthen people's capacity to anticipate, cope with, and recover from future shocks and stresses and that aim to address the underlying causes of disaster, such as lack of knowledge, unplanned urbanization, and environmental degradation, particularly when activities can be directly linked to improved food security.